meerachotai/benchmark_imprinting/README.md

 ```
 #### Gene Key

-If steps 1 and 2 were not followed, a gene key is required for calling imprinting.
-It is a tab-delimited file with a header that consists of a list of syntelogs between strainA and strainB.
-Make sure that the syntelog names match with the rownames of the htseq-counts file.
+If steps 1 and 2 were not followed, a gene key is **required** for calling imprinting.
+It must be a tab-delimited file .txt with a header.
+It should consist of a list of syntelogs between strainA and strainB.
+Make sure that the syntelog names match with the 'attribute' column of the annotation files.
 It must have strainA as first column, and strainB as the second column.
+Enter gene key filename under option -g.

 **Example:**
 ```